Meet our leadership.

 Director of Marketing & Outreach

 Julia Gillis leads the development of programs that support Lakewood’s vision to make memorialization more relevant, accessible and inviting.
-This includes sharing Lakewood’s landscape and architectural treasures, and also creating meaningful and engaging events, content and experiences for Lakewood’s families and community.
+This includes developing programs that help Lakewood share its landscape, history and artistic treasures, as well as creating meaningful and engaging events, content and experiences for Lakewood’s families and community.

 Julia’s journey with Lakewood began in 1997, when she joined a boutique agency that helped Lakewood with its PR and outreach (the owner of the firm led the creation of Lakewood’s history book in the 1990s).
 She’s worked as an outreach consultant for Lakewood ever since, and Lakewood was her first client when she became an independent consultant in 2004.